ambimorph/malaprop/README.rst

 ============
 Malaprop is a project involving transformations of natural text that result in some words being replaced by real-word near neighbours.

-Malaprop is written in the spirit of `the adversarial evaluation paradigm for natural language processing proposed by Noah Smith`_.
-Please see http://subsymbol.org for discussion.
+Malaprop is written with `the adversarial evaluation paradigm for natural language processing proposed by Noah Smith`_ in mind.
+Please see http://www.subsymbol.org/2013/03/malaprop-v010.html for discussion.

 The damerau_levenshtein_channel module emulates a noisy channel, randomly inserting `Damerau-Levenshtein`_  errors at the character level as a word is passed through.
 If the resulting string is a *real word* — that is, a sufficiently frequent word in the original corpus — the new word replaces the original.